choresh/nestjs-query-simple-website/docs/intro.md

 - [MongoDB (+Compass)](https://www.mongodb.com/docs/manual/administration/install-community/).
 - Any tool to execute the commands given below (Powershell, Terminal, or any other integrated terminal of your code editor).

-### Create a local copy of the minimal demo app
+### Get the minimal demo app
 * Clone the [nestjs-query-simple](https://github.com/choresh/nestjs-query-simple) repository.
-* Create a local copy of the sub-folder 'examples/minimal-demo-app'.
+* Locate the sub-folder 'examples/minimal-demo-app, all explanations below refer to this app.

 ### Install the app
 Run this command within the app's root folder: